Table of Contents

 Different banks have different credit criteria that most SME owners are not aware of.
 For example, do you know that your business industry nature might affect your chances of approval as bank A might be receptive of certain industries while bank B might shun the same industry?

-Assisting you with the nitty gritty of loan packaging frees you from doing the grind yourself and even up your chances of getting that loan.
+Assisting you with the nitty gritty of loan assessment frees you from the grind yourself and even improve your chances of securing a business loan.

-What to look out for when sourcing for a loan broker?
+Red flags look out for in a loan broker

 It’s not enough that you know the advantages of using a broker.
 It’s also critical to decipher which ones have your interest in mind even though they do have an established working relationship with banks and lenders.

 While there are credible, professional loan brokers out there, there are also brokers who bring a bad name to the industry.
 Here’s a quick list of “red flags” to watch out for.

 No contact information or proper business premise